FulgurVividus/my-app/README.md

 ## 🚀 Features

-- 💬 Real-time chat with AI
+- 💬 Real-time chat with AI about WonderWorld Park
 - 🧠 Type-safe validation with Zod
 - ⚡ Fast and minimal architecture
 - 🎨 Modern, responsive UI